parpalak/rose/README.md

 composer require s2/search
 ```

-If you do not use composer (you really should!), you can download an archive, unpack it somewhere and ensure including php-files from src/ directory based on PSR-0/4 scheme.
+If you do not use composer, download an archive, unpack it somewhere and ensure including php-files from src/ directory based on a PSR-0/4 scheme.
+Though you really should use composer.

 ## Usage
 ### Preparing storage
 The index can be stored in a database or in a file.
 Storage is an abstraction layer that hides implementation details.
 In most cases you gonna need a database storage `PdoStorage`.

-Both indexing and searching need the storage.
+Both indexing and searching require the storage.

 ```php
 $pdo = new \PDO('mysql:host=127.0.0.1;dbname=s2_search_test;charset=utf8', 'username', 'passwd');